networkedsystemsIITB/LoadGenerator/README.md

-LoadGen : A LightWeight HTTP Load Generator
+#LoadGen : A LightWeight HTTP Load Generator

 LoadGen is an HTTP load generator built based on user level threads.
 It can generate high load and consumes fewer resources compared to many existing testing tools.

-Overview

-List of developed software modules
+##Overview

+LoadGen is a load testing tool developed as a web application.
+It is developed based on Java fibers which is a thread based implementation in Java.
+It supports basic HTTP testing, database testing and web service testing.
+The tool is useful in scenarios where the requests are having high response time.
+It have advanced features like regular expression extractor and delay timer to create complex test scenarios.

-Types of testing
+##Types of testing

 Http Testing
 Database Testing
 Web Service Testing

-Required software packages/tools
+##Required software packages/tools

 Apache Tomcat 8.0.23
 Apache Maven
 Java jdk 1.8 or above

-Directory structure
+##Directory structure

 src: Contains source code files
 docs: Contains documents related to LoadGen

-User Manual
+######User Manual

 Please find the document user_manual.pdf under the docs folder.
 It contains detailed instructions for downloading, installing and running the LoadGen and use it to run various tests.

-Developer Manual
+######Developer Manual

 Please find the document developer_manual.pdf under the docs folder.
 It contains detailed instructions for understanding the codebase.

-Authors
+######Authors

 Stanly Thomas, Master's student (2014-2016), Dept. of Computer Science and Engineering, IIT Bombay.
 Prof. Mythili Vutukuru, Dept. of Computer Science and Engineering, IIT Bombay.

-Contact
+######Contact

 Stanly Thomas, stanlyjohn2[At]gmail.com
 Prof. Mythili Vutukuru, mythili[AT]cse.iitb.ac.in